moritzmucha/fastdigest/README.md

 digest = TDigest.from_dict(data)
 ```

-If you have been working with the older *tdigest* Python library, you may be glad to hear that dicts created by its `to_dict` method can also natively be used by *fastDigest*.
+**Note:** If you have been working with the older *tdigest* Python library, you may be glad to hear that dicts created by its `to_dict` method can also natively be used by *fastDigest*.

 ## Benchmarks